 TEACHER: Then I don’t have your essay.

 ME: Great!
 Now it’s lost.

 By the time I reached college, the Dave quotient exploded.
-Even our choir had five.
+Our choir even had five.
 And though we all came from different backgrounds, there was one thing we all had in common.
 None of us could sing in tune.

 After college, I migrated to the Twin Cities, MN and began my life as an independent adult.
-I was going to work, getting paid, spending money, living the life of a good American, spinning my little wheel for the big one, neither making waves nor being rocked in return.
-In a world awash with guys named Dave, I found my island.
-But even then I knew it was only temporary.
+I was going to work, getting paid, spinning my little wheel for the big one, neither making waves nor being rocked in return.
+In a world awash with people, I found my island.
+But even then it was only temporary.

 CLERK: We already have you in our system and the Barbara Streisand autobiography you checked out is now overdue.